 Pound cakes as long as we could remember were the cakes our aunts and grandmothers made.
 They were called pound cake because they were traditionally made with a pound of each of the four ingredients, flour, eggs, butter and sugar, making the cake a silky-smooth dissolving texture with a buttery flavor.
 These days a pound cake recipe is made with less ingredients and still maintains its moist texture with a buttery flavor.

 This pound cake turned out really good, super moist and buttery.
-We love eating it warm as soon it comes out of the oven everyone runs into the kitchen to have a slice.
+We love eating it warm and as soon it comes out of the oven everyone runs into the kitchen to have a slice.

 - 10 Tbsp. unsalted butter, softened or melted